Dental Services Organizations

 DSOs are a hot topic in the dental marketplace.
 These companies are rapidly growing in many ways and forms.
 The structure of these companies varies widely, with some electing to acquire practices and others to partner with them.
 In short, these companies help off-load the non-clinical aspects of a dental practice to allow the practitioners to focus on clinical care.

-Most of these organizations are highly sophisticated and it is critical that dentists are well-represented by a professional team that can go toe-to-toe with the DSOs.
-Wood and Morgan is one of the leading law firms in the nation that assists dentists in their negotiations with DSOs and private equity groups.
+Most of these organizations are highly sophisticated, and dentists must be well-represented by a professional team that can go toe-to-toe with the DSOs.
+Wood and Morgan is one of the leading law firms in the nation that assists dentists in their negotiations with Dental Service Organizations and private equity groups.
 The firm helps its clients with sales, acquisitions, partnerships, investments and associate agreements.
-We further consult with groups and dentists throughout the country regarding the formation and organization of DSOs and ensure that clients are well-advised regarding applicable state and federal laws, rules and regulations.
+We further consult with groups and dentists throughout the country regarding the formation and organization of DSOs and ensure that clients are well-advised regarding applicable state and federal laws, rules, and regulations.

 What is a DSO?

-DSOs are typically structured to avoid violating state laws against the corporate practice of medicine.
-The DSO will acquire the non-clinical assets of the practice and enter into several agreements with a licensed dentist who retains the clinical assets, ownership of the patient records and remains responsible for clinical care.
-This structure follows because most states bar non-dentists from owning a dental practice, excepting jurisdictions like New Mexico and Arizona.
+Dental Service Organizations are typically structured to avoid violating state laws against the corporate practice of medicine.
+The DSO will acquire the non-clinical assets of the practice and enter into several agreements with a licensed dentist who retains the clinical assets, owns the patient records and remains responsible for clinical care.
+This structure follows because most states bar non-dentists from owning a dental practice, except jurisdictions like New Mexico and Arizona.
 Most DSOs support dentists from a business/administrative perspective while allowing the doctors to maintain their clinical autonomy.

-Although DSO structures vary, there are two primary types:
+Although Dental Service Organization structures vary, there are two primary types: